MathematicGuy/RemoteObsidian/Artificial Intelligence/K-Means Clustering.md

 Compare the distance of another point to 2 clusters.
 Choose the cluster with smaller distant to the point.
 ![[Pasted image 20240717154003.png]]
-Then, add the point to the closer Cluster.
+Then, add the point to the Closer Cluster.
 ![[Pasted image 20240717155109.png]]
 Do the same for the 4th value pair.
 Add 4 to Cluster 1
 ![[Pasted image 20240717155139.png]]